This accessibility statement applies to www.rother.gov.uk.

 We want as many people as possible to be able to use this website.

-You should be able to do the following using ReadSpeaker free software:
+For example, that means you should be able to do the following using the Recite Me free software: –

 - read the page out loud or read selected text